grouparoo/grouparoo/core/README.md

 # populate the system with 2,000,000 profiles, profile properties, 2,000,000 purchases, groups, and some events
 npm run actionhero -- grouparoo demo scale

+# including the --scale param allows you to control how many profiles you make. e.g. --scale 10 makes 10,000 profiles.
+npm run actionhero -- grouparoo demo scale --scale 10

 ```

 🦘